Ah, the day for lovers. A day filled with flowers, chocolate, jewelry, romantic candlelight dinners, gifts, and love.

 Maybe you’ve longed to have a spouse or a special someone in your life, but things never worked out quite how you wanted them to, and now you find yourself alone.

 Perhaps you’re married or in a relationship, but you know you will not be cherished or celebrated…February 14 is “just another day” to your significant other or spouse – and no matter how much you’ve shared or communicated your feelings, needs, and desires, Valentines Day will simply be another annual holiday let down…just like every other past Valentine’s Day.

-Maybe you’ve been burnt by love in the past, so you take great care to never go near any flame of love ever again.
-You just don’t care to pursue or open yourself up to love ever again because you don’t wish to potentially get hurt.
+Maybe you’ve been burnt by love in the past, so you take great care to never go anywhere near the flame of love ever again.
+You just don’t care to pursue or open yourself up to love again because you don’t wish to potentially get hurt.

 There are many reasons – spoken and unspoken – why some are less than enthusiastic about February 14: the day of love, chocolate, and roses.

 This past week, I’ve seen so many blogs with helpful lists of Valentine’s advice.
 What to do…what not to do…what to avoid…where to go…where not to go…the advice is as numerous as the lists.

 As I kept pondering Valentine’s Day, I realized lists can be a huge source of help – because face it…some people do not have a romantic bone in their body and they need all the help they can get – but by following lists, it still keeps the focus exclusively on the romantic aspects of the holiday.

 And I think that’s a big problem.